 Message context — the text of the user message that triggered this turn, and the assistant’s text response.
 These are fetched live from the session log.

 Each tool call in the turn renders as its own card with a colored left border.
-The card shows:
+The card shows:- Tool name and target path or URL (when available)

 - Duration and success/failure status